timmahrt/praatIO/UPGRADING.md

   - None -> "name_and_label"
 - "noPartialIntervals" -> "allowPartialIntervals" to avoid a double negative

+tgBoundariesToZeroCrossings was removed
+- use the new TextgridTier.toZeroCrossings() instead

 ### interval_tier.py

 insertSpace raises CollisionError rather than ArgumentError when the space to insert overlaps